NadiaHajighassem/NLP_2025/README.md

 ## 🛠️ Setup (UCloud)

+Most of the code was executed locally on a MacBook 14" (2024, 16GB), while model fine-tuning was performed on UCloud using Coder Python 1.105.0 with GPUs."

 Before running any code, create a virtual environment and install the required packages.

 From the project root: